Adrian-26-Isotope/TimedTask/README.md

 - ✅ Bounded resource usage
 - ✅ Thread reuse efficiency
 - ✅ Centralized management
-- ❌ Tasks can affect each other
+- ❌ Tasks can affect each others performance
 - ❌ More complex configuration

 #### When to Use TimedTaskThreadExecutor